towersvault/shinpokered/README.md

 - Fixed bumping into invisible shrub
 - Softlock teleport will now say it cannot be used if you don't have the pokedex yet
 - Minor tweak to Pallet Town object data for Prof Oak
+- Added ledge to route 25 to prevent softlock

 #Bugfixes: